cvipdnn/defect_detection/README.md

 # Defect Classification/Detection
 This repo compare methods to defect classificaton and detecton.
 Reference [2] gives a general introduction for recent methods in this field.
-The dataset I used is [DAGM 2007](https://conferences.mpi-inf.mpg.de/dagm/2007/prizes.html) .
+The dataset for testing is [DAGM 2007](https://conferences.mpi-inf.mpg.de/dagm/2007/prizes.html) .

 ## Getting Started